discrete-notes/discrete-notes.github.io/_posts/2022-02-02-inditinguishability-tools.md

-One of my area of research if the study of algorithms that are distributed (in space but also in time), and that are local, in the sense that the decision are taken based on the partial vision of the system/input.
+One of my area of research if the study of algorithms that are distributed (in space but also in time), and that are local, in the sense that the decisions are based on the partial vision of the system/input.
-In this area (at least for classic distributed algorithms) a standard techique is indistinguishability.
+In this area (at least for classic distributed algorithms) a standard technique is *indistinguishability*.
-The proofs using this technique often end up using some combinatorics results, and working a proof recentely I had to look for such results.
+The proofs using this technique often end up using some combinatorics results, and working on such a proof recentely I had to expand my combinatorics toolbox.
-The purpose of this talk is to give an intuition of indistinguishability and to list a few combinatorics results that are useful to me.
+The purpose of this post is to give an intuition of indistinguishability, and to list a few results that are useful to me.

 ## Let's start with a jigsaw puzzle